adam-gomulka/class_long_range/README.md

 An attempt to implement long range interactions mediated by a scalar within dark matter in CLASS.
 Based on descriptions from 2204.08484.

-THe stuff below is usual CLASS readme.
+The stuff below is the usual CLASS readme.

 CLASS: Cosmic Linear Anisotropy Solving System